 The latest version of the "System Utils" SyncPack requires the latest version of the "Base Steps" and "Flow Control" SyncPacks.
-You can download these SyncPacks from the PowerPacks of the ScienceLogic Support site at https://support.sciencelogic.com/s/powerpacks.
+You can download these SyncPacks from the ScienceLogic Support site at https://support.sciencelogic.com/s/powerpacks.

 To set up PowerFlow Health Status data: